Bangkok BTS and MRTA Skytrains and Subways

 The SkyTrain and Subway are the best way to beat the traffic safely, especially for long trips inside the city, but the trains get packed during rush hour.
 As long as you avoid rush hour, there is usually a lot of space inside.

 Packed at rush hour:

-A station worth noting is Victory Monument, which is the big central hub of bus transportation for Bangkok, and also where an elevated expressway intersects the skytrain route.
+A station worth noting is Victory Monument, on the red line, which is the biggest central hub of bus transportation for Bangkok, and also where an elevated expressway intersects the skytrain route.
 You can transfer at Victory Monument to buses going many places, including by the expressway there.
 Many people who live in the northwestern suburbs take expressway buses to Victory Monument, and the skytrain from Victory Monument.
-You can transfer at Victory Monument to buses going practically anywhere!
-For example, I work and live in Muang Thong Thani, a 20 minute minivan ride from Victory Monument, as noted at www.MTTBKK.com

 Financial and Political Problems